Dr Guthrie's List D Schools, Edinburgh.

 In response to my attempts to bring a case against them for failing to provide an education,

-the solicitor said that under Scottish law,
+The solicitor said that under Scottish law,

-because of my status as a criminal.
+Because of my status as a criminal.

 Now, in 2024, I have many witnesses,

-but the law now says,
+But the law now says,

 'If the abusers are dead, I have no case'.